Our responsibility today

 Grünenthal Foundation for the support of Thalidomide-affected people

-The Grünenthal Foundation was established in 2011.
+The Grünenthal Foundation was established in the beginning of 2012 and integrated the “Hardship Initiative” founded by Grünenthal in 2011.
 Its mission is to improve quality of life for people affected by a Thalidomide.
 Personal communication with people affected by the tragedy is the key to the Foundation’s work.

 The team takes time to learn about each individual’s needs and then makes sure that the Foundation offers support in ways that make a real positive impact.
 So far, the Grünenthal Foundation has supported more than 700 affected people and approved more than 2,500 individual applications.
 Additionally, the Foundation has implemented various national and international projects.Visit the Grünenthal Foundation‘s website for more information